casoon/dragonfly/style-guide.md

 # Casoon UI Style Guide

 This document describes the structure, concepts, and usage of the Casoon UI design system.
+Casoon UI is a modern, modular, and continuously evolving CSS framework.
+It is built on the latest CSS standards, prioritizes accessibility, and offers a wide range of reusable components and effects.
+All features are designed to be framework-agnostic and can be used individually or as a complete system.

 ## Table of Contents